MODA Traveling Exhibition

 Was on view at MODA June 3 - September 3, 2017

-This exhibition is available for travel from January 1, 2018.
+This exhibition is now available for travel.
 For further information, please contact MODA's exhibitions manager, Janelle Miniter, at firstname.lastname@example.org.

 A designer and an artist, Luba Lukova creates images that she hopes will catalyze action and change the world.
 Her thought-provoking posters address essential themes of humanity and injustice worldwide.
 Her messages help viewers develop empathetic understanding for social and cultural issues through indelible metaphors and an economy of line, color, and text.

 Internationally recognized, New York-based Luba Lukova is regarded as one of the most original image-makers working today.
 Whether by using an economy of line, color and text to pinpoint essential themes of humanity or to succinctly visualize social commentary, her work is undeniably powerful and thought provoking.

 Lukova creates arguably some of the most iconic and indelible imagery in the realm of contemporary poster design.
 In her art, less is more.
 More effect, more message, more expression; all while doing it with less.
 Most of her prints are made with as few as two or three colors.
 The graphic elements are bold with few fine details but the intent is clear.
 Her messages reflect the human condition, fundamental fairness and justice.
 Yet while it is easy to focus solely on the messages of her provocative works, it is important to take a step back to appreciate the artistic merit in her simplicity.
 Her use of striking, metaphoric images gives the viewers art to not only appreciate visually but intellectually.